Roswell incident

-Military balloon debris recovered in 1947 near Roswell, New Mexico later became the basis for conspiracy theories alleging that the United States military recovered a crashed extraterrestrial spacecraft.
-The balloon was operated from the nearby Alamogordo Army Air Field and part of the top secret Project Mogul, a program intended to detect Soviet nuclear tests.
-After metallic and rubber debris was recovered by Roswell Army Air Field personnel, the United States Army announced their possession of a "flying disc".
+Debris found by a rancher in 1947 near Roswell, New Mexico, has become the basis for UFO conspiracy theories alleging that the United States military recovered a crashed extraterrestrial spacecraft.
+After metallic and rubber debris was recovered by Roswell Army Air Field personnel, the United States Army Air Forces (Note: The United States Army Air Forces became the United States Air Force in September 1947.) announced possession of a "flying disc".
 This announcement made international headlines, but was retracted within a day.
-To obscure the purpose and source of the debris, the army reported that it was a conventional weather balloon.
+In reality, the debris was from a complex uncrewed military balloon train, consisting of linked balloons and assorted equipment, operated from the nearby Alamogordo Army Air Field as part of the top-secret Project Mogul, a program intended to detect Soviet nuclear tests.
+To obscure the purpose and source of the debris, the army reported that it was merely a conventional weather balloon.

-In 1978, retired Air Force officer Jesse Marcel revealed that the army's weather balloon claim had been a cover story, and speculated that the debris was of extraterrestrial origin.
-Popularized by the 1980 book The Roswell Incident, this speculation became the basis for long-lasting and increasingly complex and contradictory UFO conspiracy theories, which over time expanded the incident to include governments concealing evidence of extraterrestrial beings, grey aliens, multiple crashed flying saucers, alien corpses and autopsies, and the reverse engineering of extraterrestrial technology, none of which have any factual basis.
+In 1978, retired United States Air Force officer Jesse Marcel claimed that the Army's weather balloon claim had been a cover story, and speculated that the debris was of extraterrestrial origin.
+Popularized by the 1980 book The Roswell Incident, this speculation became the basis for long-lasting and increasingly complex and contradictory conspiracy theories, which over time expanded the incident to include governments concealing evidence of extraterrestrial beings, grey aliens, multiple crashed flying saucers, alien corpses and autopsies, and the reverse engineering of extraterrestrial technology, none of which have any factual basis.

-In the 1990s, the United States Air Force published multiple reports which established that the incident was related to Project Mogul, and not debris from a UFO.
+In the 1990s, the Air Force published multiple reports which established that the incident was related to Project Mogul, and not debris from a UFO.
 Despite this and a general lack of evidence, many UFO proponents claim that the Roswell debris was in fact derived from an alien craft, and accuse the US government of a cover-up.
 The conspiracy narrative has become a trope in science fiction literature, film, and television.
 The town of Roswell promotes itself as a destination for UFO-associated tourism.